Jazqa/kwin-quarter-tiling/README.md

 ## Note
+- If you have multiple clients open from earlier session, the script might not start succesfully and you'll have to restart it (I'm working on this).
 - If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed (it's a feature)
 - Some programs, like Spotify, do not play nice with tiling and can not be recognized and/or automatically excluded.
 If you use such programs, use the "Float On/Off" shortcut to disable them.